 The study by the Department of Entomology, Cornell University, Ithaca, NY recommends that those involved in hemp farming take into account its value in supporting bee communities when developing pest management strategies.

 During Ardoa Organics’ agricultural projects in 2018 and 2019 our organic crops supported a wide range of bee species.
 Since then we have engaged with the British Bee Association to explore ways in which we can support those helping to strengthen the world’s bee populations.
 We do not cultivate in the UK but we can support the effort to build populations of the British bee through financial support and helping raise awareness of just how vital the bees are for the world.

 ŽELJKO PERDIJA M.D.

-Go to the Ardoa Market to buy Cerulean53, the broadest spectrum CBD oil drops available.
+Go to Ardoa Market UK to buy the most powerful broadest spectrum CBD oil drops available in the UK.